 History is everywhere

-Of course it is... this is Boston.
+Of course it is… this is Boston.
 Just about everything has some historical significance.
-Although Fenway Park was build long after the colonial period, it has survived the past 107 years and is now Major League Baseball's oldest park.
+Although Fenway Park was built long after the colonial period, it has survived the past 107 years and is now Major League Baseball’s oldest park.
 That alone makes it an icon among baseball fans.
 However, even those who only casually follow the sport will enjoy the Fenway tour.
 Unlike many of the modern sports stadiums of today that are built on the outskirts of town, Fenway was build in the heart of Boston, a true urban landscape.
-Due to the physical constraints on land availability even in 1912, Fenway has some unique quirks that allowed in to be built on little more than a city block.
-The most visible of these is the irregular shape of the outfield, with a deep centerfield known as 'the triangle', and short home run distances in both left and right fields.
+Due to the physical constraints on land availability even in 1912, Fenway has some unique quirks that allowed it to be built on little more than a city block.
+The most visible of these is the irregular shape of the outfield, with a deep centerfield known as ‘the triangle’, and short home run distances in both left and right fields.

 This past summer, my son and I took a tour of Fenway Park.
 Although we have been there several times to see the Red Sox play, neither of us had taken the Fenway tour, where the focus is on the park itself and all of the history that goes into making Major League Baseball’s oldest baseball park a national and cultural treasure.